Donald Trump Promised ‘Major’ Middle Class Tax Cut Before 2018 Midterms, Now Says He Will Cut Taxes In 2020

 “If Republicans take back the House, and keep the Senate and Presidency, one of our first acts will be to approve a major middle income Tax Cut!
 Democrats only want to raise your taxes!”

-The president’s promise comes as fears of an economic recession grow, and following his flip-flopping on a proposal related to payroll taxes.
+The president’s promise comes as fears of an economic recession grow and following his flip-flopping on a proposal related to payroll taxes.

-As The Hill notes, Trump alternated earlier this week between vowing to cut payroll taxes, and arguing that such a tax cut would be unnecessary.
+As The Hill notes, Trump alternated earlier this week between vowing to cut payroll taxes and arguing that such a tax cut would be unnecessary.

 “I’m not looking at a tax cut now.
 We don’t need it.
 We have a strong economy,” Trump said less than 24 hours after suggesting that a payroll tax cut is necessary in order to boost the economy, and help the struggling middle class.